How does the Revenir Platform Work?

 Preclinical Results Support our Expanding Pipeline

-- MC4R-d is caused by heterozygous and homozygous partial loss-of-function mutations in MC4R that lead to receptor misfolding and impaired trafficking to the cell surface of neurons in the paraventricular nucleus of the hypothalamus.
+- MC4R-deficiency is caused by heterozygous and homozygous partial loss-of-function mutations in MC4R that lead to receptor misfolding and impaired trafficking to the cell surface of neurons in the paraventricular nucleus of the hypothalamus.

 - CGX-926 is an orally active, small-molecule corrector that restores proper folding, trafficking, and function of mutated MC4R, addressing the root cause of the disease.

-Targeting GCase for Parkinson’s Disease
+GCase Activators for the treatment of GBA-driven Parkinson’s Disease

 - Heterozygous mutations in the GBA1 gene, which encodes glucocerebrosidase (GCase), are the most common genetic risk factor for Parkinson’s disease, with a US prevalence of ~100,000 patients.